Beth Bogdon

 My Approach

-Many people carry a quiet sense of feeling uncertain, unwanted, or unknown.
-Often there is a search that follows — how do I stop feeling this way? — and with it, the familiar effort of thinking it through, finding strategies, trying to figure out what needs to change.
+Many people arrive carrying a quiet sense of feeling uncertain, unwanted, or unknown — and with it, the familiar effort of trying to figure out what needs to change.

 This work begins somewhere different.
-Rather than moving away from these feelings, we slow down and turn toward them.
-Emotions, dreams, and body experiences are approached as meaningful — not as problems to fix, but as communications from a deeper layer of the self.
-In that slowing, something that has long been unnamed can begin to be felt and known.
+Rather than moving away from difficult feelings, we turn toward them.
+Emotions, dreams, and body experiences are approached as meaningful — not problems to fix, but communications from a deeper layer of the self.

-The journey unfolds differently for each person.
-Some are drawn to working with dreams and images.
-Others find meaning through exploring sensations and felt experience.
-Many discover that transformation happens not through forcing change, but through bringing gentle attention to what is already present
+Some people are drawn to working with dreams and images.
+Others find meaning through sensation and felt experience.
+Transformation tends to happen not through forcing change, but through bringing gentle attention to what is already present.

 Embodied Listening